gnosis/cow-token-allocation/README.md

    Pool's holdings (from step 1)
 6. Combine all of these values together to generate combined (Mainnet and GnosisChain CSV) representing total GNO holdings across all eligible platforms.
-7. Fetch and Merge Trader Data from both networks
+7. Fetch and merge trader data from both networks
 8. Filter the combined Trader data by the eligibility criteria outlined [below](#cowswap-users)
 9. Transform the holder and user data into allocations in their respective categories.